 Jon and Ben Burchfield make music that inspires the soul.
 Classical guitar, midi-marimba, Irish whistles and recorders make these two artists sound like an entire ensemble!
-The stylistic diversity of Appalachian, Classical, Jazz, Renaissance, Praise, Worship and Gospel has attributed to the stunning arrangements that has put this Dove nominated duo in demand.
+The stylistic diversity of Appalachian, Classical, Jazz, Renaissance, Praise, Worship and Gospel has attributed to the stunning arrangements that have put this Dove-nominated duo in demand.

 Their concerts are a combination of music, storytelling and comedy as each plays off the other in a way that’s entertaining and captivating.
-An evening with The Burchfields (two brothers who play nice together) can be described as Reaching the Ages.
+An evening with The Burchfields (two brothers who mingle their music for audience enjoyment) can be described as Reaching the Ages.
 Prime timers love the music they recognize while young people are inspired by the arrangements and intrigued with the instrumentation.

 That musical influence would expand, when their parents moved their young sons to a little town called Bourbonnais just south of Chicago.
 Suddenly the Burchfield boys were exposed to a completely new world of music.
 “Being well grounded in gospel, spirituals and mountain music, we soon found ourselves embracing classical, Latin, and jazz along with many other styles.”